Triage – what goes wrong?

 When most good ideas fail it is normally because they are turned into processes and algorithms and mechanised to within an inch of their lives.
 They end up taking more resources and becoming yet another hoop to jump through for the public, often with no measurable benefit to them or to services.
 “Access” to services is now at risk of being controlled with a fist of steel which is often defeating the point.

-Services seem to be a double-bind of keeping the “worried well” out of services but being fearful someone will get missed!
-The result is an extremely high conversion rate in most services from referral to treatment, especially as their “efficiency” is often measured by a key performance indicator called rtt (referral-to-treatment!!)
+Organisations seem to be in a double-bind of keeping the “worried well” out of services but being fearful someone will get missed!
+The result is an extremely high conversion rate from referral to treatment, especially as their “efficiency” is often measured by a key performance indicator called rtt (referral-to-treatment!!)

 Triage is a decision, not a process.

-It is a complex, person-centred decision about risk that must be made by an experience, highly skilledpractitioner capable of making a reasoned and balanced decision about foreseeable harm.
-It cannot be reduced to an algorithm or standardised precisely because it entirely individualised and involves supporting people to think and, when necessary, access help in as timely a way as possible.
+A highly complex, person-centred decision about risk that must be made by an experienced, level-headed practitioner capable of making a reasoned and balanced decision about foreseeable harm.
+It cannot be reduced to an algorithm or standardised precisely because it entirely individualised and what is perceived as a high risk by some is not even noticed by others.
+You only have to read the statistic that up to 70% of 999 calls to ambulance services are not medical emergencies to recognise that my “urgent” isn’t always high risk!

 So, what does this mean in practice?
-You need to change the conversation by:
+Services that have had most success:

-- Changing the word referral to “request for help” or “request for assistance” ensuring you have an active partner at this point.
+- Change the word referral to “request for help” or “request for assistance” ensuring you have an active partner at this point.

-- Scrapping written referrals of all kinds – paper and electronic – especially the ones with tick box fields
+- Scrap written referrals of all kinds – paper and electronic – especially the ones with tick box fields

-- Scrapping all eligibility criteria based on disease, disorder, severity and complexity and stop using the pejorative words “appropriate” and “inappropriate”.
+- Scrap all eligibility criteria based on disease, disorder, severity and complexity and stop using the pejorative words like eligible/ineligible, appropriate/inappropriate.

-- Changing the mode to voice, video or drop-in so a proper, empathetic conversation can take place
+- Change the mode to voice, video or drop-in so a proper, empathetic conversation can take place

-- Encouraging worried people to talk directly to services and not go via other gatekeepers, like GPs.
-This avoids things getting lost in translation and prolonged worry turning into frustration and conflict.
+- Encourage worried people to talk directly to services and not go via other gatekeepers, like GPs.
+This avoids things getting lost in translation and prolonged worry turning into frustration or conflict.

-- Having experienced practitioners at the front door – with in-depth knowledge of evidence-base, local services and resources.
-This reassures both the public and the service but, also ensuring your less experienced staff get to learn these skills too.
+- Have experienced practitioners at the front door – with in-depth knowledge of evidence-base, local services and resources.
+This reassures both the public and the service but, also ensures your less experienced staff get to learn these skills too.
 Effective Referral Conversations

-- Recording decisions in ways that represents the outcome of the co-productive conversation with the requester – avoiding the toxic words “accept” or “reject/decline”.
+- Record decisions in ways that represents the outcome of the co-productive conversation with the requester – avoiding the toxic words “accept” or “reject/decline”.

 The Results?